Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **inject_source_location** [ Type: *float* ]

-	Radial location to inject the artifical sources.
-This is in units of FWHM away from the center of the image.
+	Radial location to inject the artificial sources.
+This is in units of FWHM away from the centre of the image.